rockdaboot/wget2/docs/wget2_manual.md

 * --regex-type regextype

   Specify the regular expression type.
 Possible types are posix or pcre.
-Note that to be able to use pcre type, wget has to be compiled with libpcre support.
+Note that to be able to use pcre type, wget2 has to be compiled with libpcre support.

 * -D domain-list, --domains=domain-list